Chandrayaan-2: Continuing mission

 Despite the failed landing, the orbiter part of the mission, with eight scientific instruments, remains operational, and will continue its seven-year mission to study the Moon.
 Chandrayaan-2 orbiter performed a collision avoidance manoeuvre at 14:52 UTC on 18 October 2021 to avert possible conjunction with Lunar Reconnaissance Orbiter.
 Both spacecraft were expected to come dangerously close to each other on 20 October 2021 at 05:45 UTC over the Lunar north pole.

 The Chandrayaan-2 Orbiter would later serve as a relay for Chandrayaan-3 which landed close to the crash site and accomplished the mission's goals.
 The orbiter also observed the Sun during a massive solar flare in May 2024 with the XSM and the CLASS instrument, in conjunction with XpoSAT and Aditya-L1.
 The CHACE-2 instrument also observed changes in the lunar exosphere during this time.
 It also performed another collision avoidance manoeuvre on 11 November 2024 to preclude another conjunction with LRO.
+The Chandrayaan-2 orbiter was reported to have performed 2 more CAMS, as well as sixteen orbit management manuvers to promote better imaging and scientific research by the end of 2025.
+The Orbiter releases over 48TB of research data every year.